Burgstraße 19

 closed Mondays

-Most of the Jura Museum is accessible for wheelchairs; the access to the Bastion garden is difficult because of steep slopes
+Most of the Jura Museum is accessible for wheelchair users; the access to the Bastion garden is difficult because of steep slopes

 Jura Museum (Branch of the Bavarian State Scientific Collections)